HayaMAM/The-Game-/README.md

 ## Used Technologies

- I used JavaScript, HTML and CSS to complete this game.
+ I used JavaScript, JQuery, HTML and CSS to complete this game.

 ## The Approach